Nationalist Clubs: Background

-In 1888, a young Massachusetts writer named Edward Bellamy published a work of utopian fiction entitled Looking Backward, 2000-1887, telling the Rip Van Winkle-like tale of a 19th-century New England capitalist who awoke from a trace-slumber induced by hypnosis, to find a completely changed society in the far-distant year of 2000.
-In Bellamy's tale, a non-violent revolution had transformed the American economy and thereby society; private property had been abolished in favor of state ownership of capital and the elimination of social classes and the ills of society that he thought inevitably followed from them.
-In the new world of the year 2000, there was no longer war, poverty, crime, prostitution, corruption, money, or taxes.
+In 1888, a young Massachusetts writer named Edward Bellamy published a work of utopian fiction entitled Looking Backward, 2000-1887, telling the Rip Van Winkle-like tale of a 19th-century New England capitalist who awoke from a trace-slumber induced by hypnosis, to find a completely changed society in the then-far-distant year of 2000.
+In Bellamy's tale, technological advances and a non-violent revolution had transformed the American economy and thereby society; private property had been abolished in favor of state ownership of capital (the means of production and exchange).
+Men are free from want, and women are equal to men.

+Social classes were eliminated and also the ills of society that he thought inevitably followed from them.
+In the new world in the year 2000, there was no longer war, poverty, crime, prostitution, corruption, money, or taxes.
 Neither did there exist such occupations seen by Bellamy as of dubious worth to society, such as politicians, lawyers, merchants, or soldiers.

-Instead, Bellamy's utopian society of the future was based upon the voluntary employment of all citizens between the ages of 21 and 45, after which time all would retire.
-Work was simple, aided by machine production, working hours short and vacation time long.
-The new economic basis of society effectively remade human nature itself in Bellamy's idyllic vision, with greed, maliciousness, untruthfulness, and insanity all relegated to the past.
+Instead, Bellamy's utopian society of the future was based upon the voluntary employment of all citizens between the ages of 21 and 45, after which time all would retire to pursue self-chosen hobbies.
+Work was simple and aided by machines, working hours short and vacation time long.
+The new economy remade human nature itself in Bellamy's idyllic vision, with greed, maliciousness, untruthfulness, and insanity all relegated to the past.

-This vision of American possibilities came as a clarion call to many American intellectuals, and Looking Backward proved to be a massive best-seller of the day.
-Within a year, the book had sold some 200,000 copies and by the end of the 19th century, it had sold more copies than any other book published in America outside of Uncle Tom's Cabin by Harriet Beecher Stowe.
-Moreover, a new political movement spontaneously emerged, dedicated to making Bellamy's utopian vision a practical reality—the so-called "Nationalist Movement," based upon the organization of local "Nationalist Clubs."
+Looking Backward became a massive best-seller of the day.
+Many U.S. intellectuals enthused about the book's message.